How to Plan a Community Food Festival

-The Taste of Chicago involves several categories for sponsorships, which is a major source of funding and in-kind support.
-Corporate marketers and corporate event planners tend to participate in community events like the Taste to reinforce their brand and gain exposure.
+The Taste of Chicago has created several categories for sponsorships, and they have become a major source of funding and in-kind support.
+Corporate marketers and corporate event planners participate in community events to reinforce their brand and gain exposure.

-Consider what local corporate sponsors may be interested in funding your community event, and think about what kinds of packages and perks you might provide to those sponsors.
+Consider what local corporate sponsors may be interested in funding your community event, and think about what kinds of packages and perks you might provide.

-Marketers who work on the Taste of Chicago are in an enviable position because it is the type of event that automatically draws media attention in Chicago and elsewhere.
-Better yet, media sponsors also help promote the Taste.
-That means that the Mayor’s Office of Special Events doesn’t have to spend too much on traditional forms of advertising to spread the word and promote the event.
+Marketers who work on the Taste of Chicago are in an enviable position because the event automatically draws media attention in Chicago and elsewhere.
+The Mayor’s Office of Special Events doesn’t have to spend too much on traditional advertising to spread the word and promote the event.

-In the beginning, it can be difficult for community food festivals to obtain the kind of exposure that large and well-known events like the Taste of Chicago garner.
-But consider what media outlets you might be able to reach out to for free press and start planning for those marketing materials your marketing team will handle like a website, flyers, and brochures.
+In the beginning, it can be difficult for community food festivals to obtain the kind of exposure that larger and better-known events get.
+Don't hesitate to reach out to local media and let them know about the event.

 And remember, food festivals are highly photogenic!
 This year's publicity will make next year's festival an even bigger success.